 Free background checks

 A free background check is limited to public records and doesn’t provide accurate and reliable information.
 Typically, this background service is conducted by persons with little or little experience in the field or by background screening companies relying on computers that use unreliable algorithms that can very well provide information about a different person with the same name.
 The free background check is the basic background check package, often incomplete and unreliable.

 Low-cost background checks

-Even though the low-cost background checks dig deeper and have access to more databases than free background checks, they usually do not take the necessary steps to verify the data and confirm its authenticity.
+Even though the low-cost background checks for nannies dig deeper and access more databases than free background checks, they usually do not take the necessary steps to verify the data and confirm its authenticity.

-Usually run by private investigators, the background checks have access to a large pool of public and private data; they provide important information, like:
+Usually run by private investigators, complete nanny background checks have access to a large pool of public and private data; they provide important information, like:

 - Reference checks

 Moreover, a comprehensive background check verifies the information manually to guarantee its veracity and ensure the criminal background check is FCRA compliant, so you won’t expose yourself to a lawsuit for conducting an illegal background check